Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Experimental Results

 \subsubsection{The impact of sampling strategy under different data sizes}

-To evaluation the impact of data sampling strategy, we evaluate the tinyFQNet on FR performance when using different data sampling strategies to generate a training dataset.
-Two different sampling strategies are chosen for comparison, including random strategy and smooth strategy, as mentioned in ~\ref{sec:smooth_strategy}.
-Figure \ref{fig:score_distribution} shows the histogram distribution of quality scores when applying two different strategies, the top row for random strategy and the bottom row for smooth strategy.
+To evaluate the impact of the data sampling strategy, we evaluate the tinyFQNet on FR performance when using different data sampling strategies to generate a training dataset.
+Two different sampling strategies are chosen for comparison, including the random strategy and the smooth strategy, as mentioned in ~\ref{sec:smooth_strategy}.
+Figure \ref{fig:score_distribution} shows the histogram distribution of quality scores when applying two different strategies, the top row for the random strategy and the bottom row for the smooth strategy.

 Table \ref{tab:distribution_results} shows the results of tinyFQNet on the IJB-B data set when using different sampling strategies to generate a training dataset for training tinyFQNet.
 For a fair comparison, we keep the same number of training images for both two sampling strategies.
-It can be observed that the number of identities of smooth strategy is much lower than random strategy due to applying identity filtering.
+It can be observed that the number of identities of the smooth strategy is much lower than the random strategy due to applying identity filtering.
 In all three different data sizes, the smooth strategy is better than the random strategy.